aspauldingcode/JBudget/PLAN.md

   - Data: merged state
   - GUI: refresh controls
   - Deliverable: Remote data affects budgets and reports.
+  - Micro-Exercises:
+    - Implement `SyncService.refreshRates()` and apply to existing budgets.
+    - Update the UI to show last sync time and a refresh button.
+    - Print a before/after comparison for one category.

 ### Week 24 — Testing (JUnit)
   - Package: `week24_testing_junit`